Active Substance: eptacog alfa (activated)

-NovoSeven should not be used in people who may be hypersensitive (allergic) to eptacog alfa, to mouse, hamster or cow proteins, or to any of the other ingredients.
+NovoSeven must not be used in people who are hypersensitive (allergic) to eptacog alfa, to mouse, hamster or cow proteins, or to any of the other ingredients.

 Why has NovoSeven been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that NovoSeven’s benefits are greater than its risks for the treatment of bleeding episodes and for the prevention of bleeding in those undergoing surgery or invasive procedures in patients with congenital haemophilia, acquired haemophilia, congenital factor VII deficiency or Glanzmann’s thrombasthenia.
+The CHMP decided that NovoSeven’s benefits are greater than its risks for the treatment of bleeding episodes and for the prevention of bleeding in those undergoing surgery or invasive procedures in patients with congenital haemophilia, acquired haemophilia, congenital factor VII deficiency or Glanzmann’s thrombasthenia.
 The Committee recommended that NovoSeven be given marketing authorisation.

-Which measures are being taken to ensure the safe use of NovoSeven?
+What measures are being taken to ensure the safe and effective use of NovoSeven?

 Other information about NovoSeven

-The European Commission granted a marketing authorisation valid throughout the European Union for NovoSeven to Novo Nordisk A/S on 23 February 1996.
-The marketing authorisation was renewed on 23 February 2001 and on 23 February 2006.
+The European Commission granted a marketing authorisation valid throughout the European Union for NovoSeven on 23 February 1996.

 For more information about treatment with NovoSeven, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.